 But only God can make a tree.

 The Side of the House is a blog by Robert Kloska.
 He has no delusion that his blog is any good.
 He also realizes that the Side of the House violates lots of best practices in blogging.
 But he's not trying to be a professional blogger.
 Rather, he's just sharing his sincere thoughts.
-Your comments, encouragement, and differing points of view are welcome.
+Respectful comments are welcome.
 This blog is simply an extension of what actually occurs on the side of the Kloska house in South Bend, Indiana.

 You are most welcome here!
 House rules: 1) You must be a person of goodwill; and 2) You must try be friendly and polite to everyone.

 In person, Robert is usually known as "BK", "Bobby", or "Bob."
-Nobody really calls him Robert despite the fact that he really likes that name. ;)
+Nobody really calls him Robert except on formal occasions. ;)

 The side of whose house?
 Robert Kloska is my name.
 My wife and I have made the side of our house a place of hospitality for all of our visitors.
 Here we share our thoughts and talk with civility and kindness about the things that matter most.